-After establishing the look and feel of the website it was all hands to the mouse as the designers created, stationary, signage, sales sheets and also a 20m2 stand to be set up at that most kiwi of all trade expositions, Feildays.
+After establishing the look and feel of the brand it was all hands to the mouse as the designers created the website design, stationery, signage, sales sheets and also a 20m2 stand to be set up at that most kiwi of all trade expositions, Feildays.
 Marketing kicked in again designing a digital sign up form for capturing leads at Fieldays and an automated follow-up email to keep in touch with new customers.